Keyless Signing of Container Images using GitHub Actions

 RUN apk add git

-So here is the actions to build the container image from the dockerfile and push the container image to a docker registry
+So here are the actions to build the container image from the Dockerfile and push the container image to a Docker registry

 steps: